lucformalmethodscourse/lucformalmethodscourse.github.io/_sources/80-software.rst.txt

 Recommended Visual Studio Code extensions and settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Install via extensions tool the VS Code toolbar:
+Install via the extensions tool in the VS Code toolbar:

 - Scala/Metals - required for sbt-based Java projects
 - You should also disable the official Microsoft or Red Hat Java extensions while working on sbt-based Java projects